Here’s full iOS 13 and iPadOS 13 compatibility for your device such as an iPhone, iPad or even an iPod touch device.

 iPod touch (iOS)

 If you study the compatibility list above – paying specific attention to the initial iPhone section – you’ll immediately be able to see that the list is missing a few contenders.
 With the release of iOS 13 and iPadOS, Apple has culled support for iPhone 5s, iPhone 6 and 6 Plus, and all devices prior to that hardware which were previously supported with iOS 12.

 If you own one of those devices but want to consume iOS 13 for iPhone and iPadOS for iPad, then you are going to get your thinking cap on and seriously consider an upgrade to a newer device.
-If your device is listed above, then congratulations, Apple has deemed you worthy to be supported with the official release of iOS 13 and iPadOS later this year.
+If your device is listed above, then congratulations, Apple has deemed you worthy to be supported with the official release of iOS 13 and iPadOS.

 You may also like to check out: